-- 4 (g) Crohn's disease; - 5 (h) painful peripheral neuropathy; - 6 (i) a central nervous system disorder resulting in chronic, painful spasticity or muscle spasms; - 7 (j) admittance into hospice care in accordance with rules adopted by the department; or - 8 (k) posttraumatic stress disorder. - 9 (5) "Department" means the department of public health and human services revenue provided for in 2-15-2201 2-15-1301. - (6) "Dispensary" means a registered premises from which a provider or marijuana-infused products provider is approved by the department to dispense marijuana or marijuana-infused products to a registered cardholder. - (7) (a) "Employee" means an individual employed to do something for the benefit of an employer. - 15 (b) The term includes a manager, agent, or director of a partnership, association, company, 16 corporation, limited liability company, or organization. - 17 (c) The term does not include a third party with whom a licensee has a contractual relationship. - (8) "Financial interest" means a legal or beneficial interest that entitles the holder, directly or indirectly through a business, an investment, or a spouse, parent, or child relationship, to 1% or more of the net profits or net worth of the entity in which the interest is held. - (9) "Local government" means a county, a consolidated government, or an incorporated city or town. - (10) "Marijuana" has the meaning provided in 50-32-101. - (11) "Marijuana concentrate" means any type of marijuana product consisting wholly or in part of the resin extracted from any part of the marijuana plant. - 25 (12) "Marijuana derivative" means any mixture or preparation of the dried leaves, flowers, resin, and 26 byproducts of the marijuana plant, including but not limited to marijuana concentrates and marijuana-infused 27 products. - 28 (13) (a) "Marijuana-infused product" means a product that contains marijuana and is intended for use

-1 by a registered cardholder by a means other than smoking.
+1 (i) a central nervous s vstem disorder resulting in chronic. painful s pasticity or muscle s pasms

+- (j) admittance into hospice care in accordance with rules adopted by the department; or - 3 (k) posttraumatic stress disorder.

+- (5) "Department" means the department of public health and human services revenue provided for in 4 5 2-15-2201 2-15-1301. - 6 (6) "Dispensary" means a registered premises from which a provider or marijuana-infused products provider is approved by the department to dispense marijuana or marijuana-infused products to a registered cardholder. - 9 (7) (a) "Employee" means an individual employed to do something for the benefit of an employer. - 10 (b) The term includes a manager, agent, or director of a partnership, association, company, 11 corporation, limited liability company, or organization. - (c) The term does not include a third party with whom a licensee has a contractual relationship. - (8) "Financial interest" means a legal or beneficial interest that entitles the holder, directly or indirectly through a business, an investment, or a spouse, parent, or child relationship, to 1% or more of the net profits or net worth of the entity in which the interest is held. - (9) "Local government" means a county, a consolidated government, or an incorporated city or town. - 17 (10) "Marijuana" has the meaning provided in 50-32-101. - (11) "Marijuana concentrate" means any type of marijuana product consisting wholly or in part of the resin extracted from any part of the marijuana plant. - (12) "Marijuana derivative" means any mixture or preparation of the dried leaves, flowers, resin, and byproducts of the marijuana plant, including but not limited to marijuana concentrates and marijuana-infused products. - (13) (a) "Marijuana-infused product" means a product that contains marijuana and is intended for use by a registered cardholder by a means other than smoking. - (b) The term includes but is not limited to edible products, ointments, and tinctures. - 26 (14) (a) "Marijuana-infused products provider" means a person licensed by the department to 27 manufacture and provide marijuana-infused products for a registered cardholder. - 28 (b) The term does not include the cardholder's treating or referral physician.